 Hello and welcome!

 I am Dr. Darcie Moeller, a resident physician training in preventive medicine.
-I am passionate about patient education, especially as a means for reducing disparities in health outcomes for people with low health literacy – but more on that later.
+I am passionate about patient education, especially as a means for reducing disparities in health outcomes for people with low health literacy.
 I have a background in fine arts and film making and did a lot of waiting tables and bartending before going into medicine.
 I’ve spent most of my life on the coasts but am embracing Chicago as my new home.

 Health literacy is the “degree to which individuals can obtain, process, understand, and communicate about health-related information needed to make informed health decisions.”

 Patients with low health literacy tend to have poorer health.
-There are likely multiple pathways mediating this relationship.
+There are many pathways both known and unknown that mediate this relationship.
 The pathways dealing with motivation, comprehension, and self-care are of particular interest to me.

-As a doctor, I have faced immense time constraints in both the clinic and the hospital.
-The task of providing adequate and comprehensive patient education, especially to those that most need it, is daunting.
-We as healthcare workers often end up sending our patients home with a text-based printout about their condition, assuming they will understand it and hoping they will tell us if they don’t.
-We hope that they have access to the internet but also worry about what they could misinterpret.
-We hope our patients will follow up, eat the right things, remember our instructions, and take their medications properly.
-We hope the decisions they make are well-informed.
-The focus of my career is to provide support to the doctor-patient relationship, to facilitate communication, and to help patients engage in their care as fully and wholly as they desire.
+The physician’s task is to provide adequate and comprehensive patient education such that their patients can make informed decisions about their care.
+This task is daunting, even impossible given time constraints.
+We send our patients home with a text-based printout about their condition.
+We have to assume they will understand it and hope they will tell us if they don’t (even when we know they likely will not and won’t.)
+The focus of my work is to provide support to the doctor-patient relationship, to facilitate communication, and to help patients engage in their care as fully and wholly as they desire.

 The Agency for Healthcare Research and Quality (AHRQ) recommends universal precautions be used in the creation of written materials intended for patient use.